awslabs/duvet/design/witness/decisions.md

 Finer closure is a *strength* question, not a granularity question — it requires needed-set evidence, whose feasibility and declined consumption are recorded in [Decision 7](#decision-7).
-[Decision 23](#decision-23) extends this decision's rule from rooting to *fills*: the artifact demonstrably records per-expression spans, so witness fills consume span-start lines rather than extent ranges — the same demonstrated-maximum floor, applied to the third relation.

 ---

 ## Decision 18: Discharge units expand to clause granularity; every unit carries its function's closure {#decision-18}

-**Status: fill superseded by [Decision 23](#decision-23).** The extent-range fill this decision shipped (every reached function contributing its full span sweep) is replaced by span-start-line sets; the closure *graph* insight below — one solver query per function, every unit carrying its function-level consulted closure — survives unchanged, as does everything about `dom(du)`.

 **Context:** Empirical (SST artifact investigation, 2026-07-29): the artifact records a distinct source span for every ensures